top of page

 In August, we passed out more than 70 backpacks and supply kits.
 We distributed Narcan and harm reduction tools.
 Xfinity placed free internet boxes directly into the hands of families who needed them most.

-In September, barbers and stylists gave free haircuts to youth, elders, families, and parents.
+In September, barbers and stylists provided free haircuts to youth, elders, families, and parents.
 UChoose helped us distribute hygiene items that families rarely receive at giveaways like this one.
 Each month stretched further than the last, and the demand only grew.

-Why host this on Pennsylvania Avenue, North Avenue and nearby neighborhoods?
+Why Host This on Pennsylvania Avenue, North Avenue, and Nearby Neighborhoods?

 Under-funded, under-served, and overlooked areas like Pennsylvania and North Avenues see high rates of overdose and housing displacement.
-In these past 2 months, Penn North (near Pennsylvania and North) witnessed multiple mass-overdose events, reminding us that harm reduction and resource access must be front-and-center.
+In these past two months, Penn North (near Pennsylvania and North) witnessed multiple mass-overdose events, reminding us that harm reduction and resource access must be front-and-center.

 After two powerful months, our next step is clear: bring #WeThe410 back in the new year with even greater intention.
 The needs are rising.
 The community is responding.
-And partners across Baltimore are already reaching out to join the movement.
+Partners across Baltimore are already reaching out to join the movement.
 Pennsylvania and North Avenue deserve consistent care, visibility, and resources.
 This is only the beginning.

-If you believe in the power of consistent community care, we invite you to partner with us.
 Whether through supplies, funding, collaboration, or simply spreading the word, your support helps us expand what’s possible.
 Together, we are creating a Baltimore where no youth starts the month unseen or unsupported.

 Comments